 For FREE initial phone advice on any aspect of Landlord Law, just call our Lawyers on FREEPHONE 0800 1404544 now.

-UPDATE: EVICTION NOTICE PERIOD IN WALES – CHANGES COMING IN JULY 2022.
+UPDATE: EVICTION NOTICE PERIOD IN WALES – CHANGE FROM DECEMBER 2022.

-Welsh landlords will need to give tenants 6 months’ notice if pursuing a ‘no fault’ (Section 21) eviction.
+Welsh landlords now need to give tenants 6 months’ notice if pursuing a ‘no fault’ (Section 21) eviction.

-The new rules are to be found in the Renting Homes (Amendment) (Wales) Bill and are expected to come into force in July 2022.
+The new rules are to be found in the Renting Homes (Amendment) (Wales) Act which finally came into force on December 1st, 2022.
 They make permanent the initially temporary changes introduced in July 2020 to help tenants facing eviction during the pandemic.

 In addition, eviction notices will not be allowed to be served until the tenants have lived in the property for 6 months.
-This means the minimum tenancy length for tenants in Wales will effectively become 12 months (6+6).
-Similar changes in England are planned, but are not expected to be introduced to Parliament until the pandemic is over.
+This means the minimum tenancy length for tenants in Wales has now effectively become 12 months (6+6).
+Similar changes in England are proposed.

 Whether you’re just starting off with a single buy to let, or with you have a portfolio of residential or commercial property, there are going to be times when you have problems with tenants.
 And that’s where our specialist landlord lawyer come in – with practical, cost-effective and commercial advice tailored to suit your individual circumstances.